 Here’s the shortened GMAT definition: The GMAT is for students pursuing graduate-level education in business and management, typically an MBA.
 Now that you know what GMAT means, you may be wondering: what is the GMAT used for?
 Just as the SAT is an admission test high school students need to take to get into college, the GMAT is an admission test after-college folks in the business world need to take to get into business school.
 The vast majority of MBA programs require a recent GMAT score as an essential part of the admission process.

 Different schools use and judge GMAT scores in different ways.
 As a general rule, a good score on the GMAT can give an applicant a strong competitive edge in applying to the best business schools.
+If you’re applying to international business schools, you might need to take the GMAT, or a GMAT score may prove to be an asset to your application file.
+Check with individual programs to verify their GMAT policy and requirements.

 How and When Do You Take the GMAT?